 Slow for Long Distance Travel:

 If you’re traveling long distances, it might be smarter to fly.
-For example, taking the train from Paris straight to Budapest would take around 18 hours by train so, unless you stop and spend a few days in cities on the way, it would make more sense to fly, especially if you’re short on time.
+For example, taking the train from Paris straight to Budapest would take around 18 hours by train, so – unless you stop and spend a few days in cities on the way – it would make more sense to fly.

 The train schedules can be a little confusing, especially for beginners, but it is easy to learn.
-Also, a lot of large cities, and a few small towns, have more than one train stations (Paris has six!).
+Also, a lot of large cities, and a few small towns, have more than one train station (Paris has six!).
 It’s not uncommon to arrive in one station and leave from another.
 I’ve shown up at the wrong station a number of times, so be sure you read your tickets carefully.

-It is also possible to change stations during a single journey.
-For example, traveling from London to Lyon, France via the Eurostar.
-The Eurostar stops at the Paris North station but then you have to travel to the Paris East station to catch the train from Paris to Lyon, because there are no direct trains from London to Lyon.
-This transfer would require a cheap metro (subway) ride.
+It is also possible to change stations during a single journey, for example, when traveling from London to Lyon, France via the Eurostar.
+The Eurostar stops at the Paris North station, but then you have to travel to the Paris East station to catch the train from Paris to Lyon because there are no direct trains from London to Lyon.
+This transfer would require a cheap Métro (subway) ride.

 Striking is a national pastime in Europe.
 It happens a few times a year (or more if the people aren’t happy), and you’ll usually know about them a few days in advance.
 You’ll just have to deal with them if they happen.

 How To Buy Train Tickets & Get The Best Price